getlantern/lantern/README.md

 socat TCP-LISTEN:20443,fork TCP:www.google.com:443
 ```

-Now you should be able to run the test:
+Now you should be able to run the test!

 ```
 go test